Summer Study Abroad Programs

 The School of Law offers a highly successful and popular summer study abroad program in Madrid, Spain, co-sponsored with the Universidad Carlos III Madrid.
 It involves students from Spain, and Europe, generally, who attend the UCIIIM, as well as students from across the U.S. Courses will be taught by U.S. and Spanish faculty.
 All courses are taught in English.
 No Spanish language skills are required.

-We offer three law and policy courses: Comparative Family Law, Transnational Business Transactions, and Law & Climate Change: A Comparative Perspective.
+This summer we offer two law and policy courses: Comparative Family Law and Transnational Business Transactions.
 The program extends beyond the classroom.
 A minimum of two guest speakers who are experts in their fields speak in each class.
 In addition, each class goes on one all-day field visit per week.
 In Comparative Family Law, field visits include a Domestic Violence court, a safe space custody exchange, and the Property Registry.
 Transnational Business Transactions students visit a major corporation that exchanges in these transactions, and students prepare and present a case before the European Court of Arbitration.
-The Law & Climate Change: A Comparative Perspective students visit a major insurance firm, attend a search and rescue training mission, and visit the Municipal Emergency Preparedness Center.
-Come explore the city that never sleeps!

 Accredited by the American Bar Association.